javintx/mower/README.md

 # TO-DO

 - MowerApp: Find another way to inject for test purposes.
-- Command console: Refactor print message method and add new for user interaction.
-- Improve exception messages to user.
-It could be difficult to read.
 - Add e2e tests
 - Plateau could have 2 coordinates to define the size
     + The verifyAreInside method in the plateau could be moved to Coordinates class.